sedub01/TestTasks/adeptTestTask/README.md

 # AdeptTestTask

-Almost everything has been done, except for the implementation of the database and debugging the deletion of the node
+Almost everything has been done, except for the implementation of the database

 Main menu: